huggingface/diffusers/examples/wuerstchen/dreambooth/README.md

   --push_to_hub
 ```

-**___Note: When using LoRA we can use a much higher learning rate compared to vanilla dreambooth.
-Here we use *1e-4*.
+**___Note: When using LoRA we can use a much higher learning rate compared to vanilla Dreambooth.
+Here we use *1e-4*.**

 ### Training with prior-preservation loss

-Prior-preservation is used to avoid overfitting and language-drift.
-Refer to the paper to learn more about it.
-For prior-preservation we first generate images using the model with a class prompt and then use those during training along with our data.
+Prior preservation is used to avoid overfitting and language drift.
+Please take a look at the paper to learn more about it.
+For prior preservation, we first generate images using the model with a class prompt and then use those during training along with our data.
 According to the paper, it's recommended to generate `num_epochs * num_samples` images for prior-preservation.
 200-300 works well for most cases.
 The `num_class_images` flag sets the number of images to generate with the class prompt.
-You can place existing images in `class_data_dir`, and the training script will generate any additional images so that `num_class_images` are present in `class_data_dir` during training time.
+You can place existing images in `class_data_dir`, and the training script will generate additional images so that `num_class_images` are present in `class_data_dir` during training time.

 ```bash
 export INSTANCE_DIR="dog"